raymondworkshop/dev.programming/sicp/README.md

         - like [sequences.py](https://github.com/muyun/dev.programming/blob/master/sicp/python/sequences.py)

-- Mutable Data
+- Mutable Data allows us to simulate systems with change
     + Add state to data
         - data can have behavior
         - Functions could be manipulated as data

+    + nonlocal assignment
+        - only function calls can introduce new frames

+        - Using nonlocal, we can view a program as a collection of independent and autonomous objects  (interact with each other but each manage their own internal state)
+            + **Different parts of a program**, which **correspond to different environment frames**, can evolve separately throughout program execution  -> modular
+            + **using functions with local state**, we can implement abstract data types
+                -  **A mutable linked list is a function**, the example [mutable_data.py](https://github.com/muyun/dev.programming/blob/master/sicp/python/mutable_data.py), a mutable list is implemented, and the message passing fucntion is used

+- **class inheritance**
-    + TODO  2.4.4   Local State
+    + TODO 2.5

-- OOP
     + like [oop.py](https://github.com/muyun/dev.programming/blob/master/python/exercise_py/oop.py)

-- Object Abstraction
+- **generic functions**
     + like [generic_function.py](https://github.com/muyun/dev.programming/blob/master/python/exercise_py/generic_function.py)
     + generic functions are methods or functions that apply to argumetns of diff types
         - [generic_function_1.py](https://github.com/muyun/dev.programming/blob/master/python/exercise_py/generic_function_1.py)

-- mutable Data
-    + how data can be endowed with behavior using message passing and an object system
-    + non-local assignment give the ability to **maintain some state that is local to a function, but evolves over successive calls** to that function

-    + **Iterator**
-        - process elements of a container value sequentially
-        - **two components: next and a mechanism for signaling the end**

-    + in the example [mutable_data.py](https://github.com/muyun/dev.programming/blob/master/sicp/python/mutable_data.py), a mutable list is implemented, and the message passing fucntion is used.

 ##### ch1 - Building Abstractions with Functions
+* how functions can be manipulated **as data using higher-order functions**

+* **functional abstraction**

 * represent **procedures (descriptions of processes) as data**
     - Lisp’s flexibility in handling procedures as data
     -  blur the traditional distinction between “passive” data and “active” processes.